GSA/challenges-and-prizes/_historical-challenges/transform-tox-testing-challenge-stage-2.md

   to bring their designs to life by: meeting a general level of performance, technically characterizing the metabolic 'competence' of their system, and functionally characterizing their system in a series of pilot screens.
 Up to five&nbsp;finalists will be selected and awarded a prize of $100,000 each.
-For more details,&nbsp;download the <a href=\"{{
+For more details,&nbsp;download the <a href=\"www.challenge.gov/assets/images/wp-content/2016/10/Transform-Tox-Testing-Challenge-Stage-2-Update.pdf\">Transform
-  site.baseurl }}/assets/images/wp-content/2016/10/Transform-Tox-Testing-Challenge-Stage-2-Update.pdf\">Transform
   Tox Testing Challenge Brief</a> (pdf).</p>\r\n<p>In the first stage of the Challenge,&nbsp;semi-finalists submitted practical designs for how HTS assays could be retrofitted to include xenobiotic metabolic competence.
 Ten submissions were selected as semi-finalists, awarded a